-Homemade Eggplant Parmesan topped with a quick and easy sauce, fresh mozzarella, and Parmigiano-Reggiano cheese makes a great #SundaySupper!
+Homemade Eggplant Parmesan, topped with a quick and easy marinara sauce, fresh mozzarella, and Parmigiano-Reggiano cheese makes a great weekend or special occasion dinner.

 As soon as I saw the Italian Fest theme for this #SundaySupper I knew my friend Manuela from Manu’s Menu would make the perfect host.
 She was born and grew up in Italy, and now lives in Australia while blogging the most delicious sounding Italian food.
 I have tons of her recipe in my “Recipes To Try” on Pinterest, and had planned on making a pizza of hers to share with you today, but changed my mind after I realized I would then have shared two pizzas in a row after Monday’s Margherita Naan Pizza .
 Oops!

-First the eggplant is salted and drained, then dredged in flour and fried until crisp, topped with an easy sauce and fresh cheeses, then baked until bubbling.
-It’s one of the most common Italian dishes, but it is so good that I believe that everyone needs to make it at home!
+Eggplant Parmesan is one of the most common Italian dishes, but it is so good that I believe that everyone needs to make it at home!
 Read on after the recipe to see all the other great Italian recipes shared today.

 - 1.5 pounds dark purple eggplant